 This weekend’s Brewery Art Walk was my first visit to the facility.
-I arrived to find a larger campus of artist lofts, roughly half of which were open for event visitors.
+I arrived to find a larger than expected campus of artist lofts, roughly half of which were open for event visitors.
 I aimed to find artworks that are beyond the typical flat two-dimension works so in the interest of time I skipped most studios of painters and photographers.

 The reason I even knew about the event was because a member of Two Bit Circus advertised the event (and their participation in it) during lightning talk segment of Hackaday LA’s March meet.
 So my first stop was the exhibit room for Two Bit Circus.